This post was updated on February 26, 2021.

 Let’s break out each of these audit types and what you need to be aware of when reviewing your website and ensuring it’s performing at its full potential.

-1. SEO Website Audit
+1. SEO Audit

-We all know having an SEO strategy is important.
+We all know SEO is important.
 A lot of SEO is now weighted by page speed, but we’ll get into that when we address auditing your site’s performance.
 For our purposes, when we refer to SEO, we are referring to things like your title tags, SEO titles, meta descriptions, alt text, and redirected and broken links.

 You can go through page by page, checking that nothing is missing, or use Yoast’s bulk editor tool to add/update SEO titles and meta descriptions all at once.
 From your WordPress Dashboard, go to SEO > Tools > Bulk editor (must have Yoast SEO plugin).

-Of these, we particularly like Sitebulb, it generates a detailed audit report that shows all SEO and technical issues and assigns a priority level to each so you know where to focus first.
+Another option is to run a site audit using Sitebulb or another tool like SEMrush.
+Sitebulb generates a detailed report that shows all issues and assigns a priority level to each so you know where to focus first.

-2. Website Performance Audit
+2. Performance Audit

-A site’s performance audit is an analysis of multiple factors that contribute to response time (i.e. speed-related).
-That being said, this is closely intertwined with your infrastructure and technology so pay special attention to the next section as well in regard to performance.
+A performance audit is an analysis of multiple factors that contribute to response time (i.e. speed-related).
+That being said, this is closely intertwined with your infrastructure and technology so pay special attention to the next section as well in regards to performance.
 A website performance audit may look at the following factors:

 - Site Speed